You can make your own pet bed at home and it’s not as hard as you think. Use this video tutorial to sew a dog bed in any size.

 If you’d like to sew your own pet bed, you’ll need these materials:

 - Cushion.
 I used upholstery foam (affiliate link) I had left over from our recliner project.
 Mine measured 36 x 24 x 3 inches.
-You could also use a bed pillow, foam topper for a mattress, even a crib mattress if you have a large dog.
+You could also use a bed pillow, foam topper for a mattress, a piece of memory foam, even a crib mattress if you have a large dog.

 - Two zippers.
 One zipper should match the length of the short side of your cushion.
 The other should be at least half that length.
 I grabbed zippers from my stash, so mine didn’t match perfectly, but Bear doesn’t seem to care.